AIDRI/ENCY-AI/README.md

 We had one month to design our Artificial Intelligence, the API, as well as the front-end part of the project.
 The project was realized by Team Coffee.
 The website was made by Milan and Saptarshi, the UI/UX by Karan, the API by Aineas and Adrien.
-Finally, the AI part was made by Adrien (ower of the AI-repo).
+Finally, the AI part was made by Adrien (owner of the AI-repo).

 Special thanks to TeckWithTim for hosting the competition.